kawu/partage/README.md

 Partage
 ==========

-**Partage** is a Haskell library dedicated to parsing *tree adjoining grammars* (TAGs).
+**Partage** is a library and a tool dedicated to parsing *tree adjoining grammars* (TAGs).
+It supports both adjunction and sister-adjunction.

-It implements an Earley-style, bottom-up parser similar to the one described in [1], with special focus on structure (and, hence, computation) sharing.
+It implements two kinds of parsers -- an Earley-style, bottom-up parser [1] with special focus on structure (and, hence, computation) sharing [2], and an A\* parser [3,4].

-Two particular flavours of structure sharing are currently implemented:
+### Earley-style parser

+The Earley-style parser implements two flavors of grammar compression:

-  * Subtrees common to different elementary trees are shared amongst them.
+  * Subtrees common to different elementary trees are shared.
+The input TAG is transformed into an equivalent directed acyclic graph (DAG).
-    The input TAG, which can be seen as a set of elementary (initial and auxiliary) grammar trees, is in fact transformed into an equivalent DAG.
-  * Flat production grammar rules representing the individual parts of the DAG are then compressed in the form of a minimal FSA.
-Other forms of compression are also provided by the library (e.g. prefix tree).
+  * Flat production grammar rules representing the individual parts of the DAG are compressed into an FSA.
+The default choice is a prefix-tree compression, although other forms of compression are also possible (e.g., minimal FSA).

+### A\* parser

+The A\* parser works best on the results of dependency-aware supertagging in
+which:

+  * To each position in the input sentence a distribution of TAG elementary trees (supertags) which can be anchored at this position is assigned.
+This comes from classic statistical supertagging.
+  * To each position in the sentence the distribution of the possible heads is also assigned.
+This can result from statistical dependency parsing.

+The probability of a TAG derivation in this setting is defined as the product of the probabilities of the participating supertags and the product of the probabilities of the entailed dependency arcs.
+The A\* parser then gurantees to find a most probable derivation without searching the entire space of the possible derivations.

+Grammar compression is also used in the A\* parser, but to a very limited extent.

 [![Build Status](https://travis-ci.org/kawu/partage.svg)](https://travis-ci.org/kawu/partage)